blu-corner/etiqet/README.md

     /**
      * The @NamedClient annotation tells Etiqet to instantiate a client with the name "testClient" that uses the
      * "testProtocol defined above, but overrides the default configuration file with the value defined with when
-     * setting the primary configuration
+     * setting the primary configuration.
      *
+     * Note that the fields specified within the annotation will override any values for the same fields set within the
+     * method itself.
+     *
-     * @return instance of `com.neueda.etiqet.core.config.dtos.ClientImpl` which specifies */
+     * @return instance of `com.neueda.etiqet.core.config.dtos.ClientImpl`
+     */
     @NamedClient(name = "testClient1", impl = "testProtocol")
     public ClientImpl getClient1() {